smartblackenshovel/blackenshovel-esp32cyd/README.md

 ## Setup
 - Build the project.
 This will install all labs automatically
-- Inside .pio/libdeps replace User_Setup.h file of TFT_eSPI library, following the reference recommendation.
+- Inside .pio/libdeps replace User_Setup.h file of TFT_eSPI library by the one provided in references folder
 - Platformio finds your device port automatically when uploading.
 In case of any issues, you can check PIO Home -> Devices.